-The customer, a fertilizer plant, was facing serious problems of liquid carryover.
-Munters suggested two different solutions and solved the problem according to the customer expactation.
+A fertilizer plant customer was facing serious problems with liquid carryover.
+Munters suggested two different solutions and solved the problem according to customer expectations.

-Customer operates one of the largest integrated ammonia-urea fertilizer plant in India, comprising 900TPD ammonia and 1500TPD urea facility.
+The customer operates one of the largest integrated ammonia-urea fertilizer plant in India, it´s a 900TPD ammonia and 1500TPD urea facility.

-The customer was facing serious problems of liquid carryover in the CO2 stream from the regenerator top which was following the downstream heat exchangers.
+The customer was facing serious liquid carryover problems in the stream from the regenerator top, which followed the downstream heat exchangers.

-After studying the system in order to optimise operation for an increased capacity it was noted that:
+After studying the system in order to optimize operations to increased capacity it was noted that:

-After studying entire equipments in the CO2 removal section and conducting a detailed hydraulic check for increased capacity, the following was recommended:
+After studying all the equipment in the CO2 removal section and conducting a detailed hydraulic check for increased capacity, the following was recommended:

 The customer chose option 2 along with modification of the inlet feed arrangement.

-The problem of carryover is solved.
-The CO2 removal section now runs at increased load of 1350 MTPD.
+The carryover problem is solved.
+The CO2 removal section now runs at a increased load of 1350 MTPD.

 Check your email within a couple of minutes to reset your password, if you can’t see any incoming messages try to check into your spam folder!